fawern/CNN-cifar10-Tensorflow-Keras/README.md

 # CIFAR-10 CNN Classification

-Welcome to the CIFAR-10 CNN Classification project repository!
 This project showcases a Convolutional Neural Network (CNN) model designed for the classification of images in the CIFAR-10 dataset.
 The model has achieved an impressive accuracy rate of 77% when evaluated against the test dataset.

 ## About CIFAR-10